-If the technical description was written by a consultant, then the poor technical explanation in the application could be due to one of two reasons:
+If a consultant wrote the technical description, then the poor technical explanation in the application could be due to one of two reasons:

 - A lack of good information provided by the client on the R&D activities

-- A lack of technical skills on the part of the consultant which would allow them to understand and summarise the client information in the AusIndustry application.
+- A lack of technical skills on the consultants part which would allow them to understand and summarise the client information in the AusIndustry application.
 See R&D Consultant Understand Your R&D?

 Incorrect financial information

-There is certain financial information that must be included in the submission to AusIndustry, separate from what is subsequently provided to the ATO.
-This information will normally come from the claimants’ accountant, even if the AusIndustry application is being prepared by a consultant.
-A competent R&D Tax Incentive consultant will however confirm this information with the accountant, so mistakes in this information should be unlikely.
+Certain financial information must be included in the submission to AusIndustry, separate from what is subsequently provided to the ATO.
+This information will normally come from the claimants’ accountant, even if a consultant is preparing the AusIndustry application.
+Hoeger, a competent R&D Tax Incentive consultant, will, however, confirm this information with the accountant, so mistakes in this information should be unlikely.

 Incorrect demarcation between core R&D activities and supporting R&D activities

-Core R&D activities are related directly to the experimentation for the claimed R&D, whereas supporting R&D activities are related to peripheral activities that are needed in order for the core R&D activities to be performed (e.g. setting on a test framework).
+Core R&D activities are related directly to the experimentation for the claimed R&D, whereas supporting R&D activities are related to peripheral activities needed for the core R&D activities to be performed (e.g. setting on a test framework).

 What you can do to avoid mistakes in your Tax Incentive application